We have a colourful new pamphlet explaining some of the key results from our project: click the image below to download, and feel free to distribute.

 Please jump in and use these dashboards and the public datasets we have released - we made them for you!
 However, please do not take the work out of its research context and use it for other purposes (such as deciding whether to enter into a contract with a particular aggregator).
 That would be a really bad idea, not least because the landscape has no doubt changed significantly since we collected these data.
 We also strongly urge against any attempt to de-pseudonymise the aggregators who have provided this data to us in good faith in order to assist the research team and library communities to better understand the e-lending landscape.

-This work is part of an Australian Research Council Linkage Project (LP160100387) led by Associate Professor Rebecca Giblin.
-The other Chief Investigators are Professor Kimberlee Weatherall (Law), Professor Julian Thomas (Social research) and Dr François Petitjean (Data Science).
-Our research team also includes postdoctoral fellows Dr Jenny Kennedy and Dr Charlotte Pelletier, Master’s student in Data Science Woratana Ngarmtrakulchol, and research assistants Dan Gilbert, Jacob Flynn and Emily van der Nagel.
+This work is part of an Australian Research Council Linkage Project (LP160100387) led by Associate Professor Rebecca Giblin (Monash University).
+The other Chief Investigators are Professor Kimberlee Weatherall (University of Sydney), Professor Julian Thomas (RMIT) and Dr François Petitjean.
+(Monash University).
+Our research team has also included postdoctoral fellows Dr Jenny Kennedy (RMIT) and Dr Charlotte Pelletier (Monash University), Master’s student in Data Science Woratana Ngarmtrakulchol, and research assistants Dan Gilbert, Jacob Flynn and Emily van der Nagel.

 The Linkage Project is supported by formal partnerships with: